mixMC is a multivariate framework implemented in

-mixMC addresses the limitations of existing multivariate methods for microbiome studies and proposes unique analytical capabilities: it handles compositional and sparse data, repeated-measures experiments and multiclass problems; it highlights important discriminative features, and it provides interpretable graphical outputs to better understand the microbial communities contribution to each habitat.
+mixMC addresses the limitations of existing multivariate methods for microbiome studies and proposes unique analytical capabilities: it handles compositional and sparse data, repeated-measures experiments and multiclass problems.
+It also highlights important discriminative features, and provides interpretable graphical outputs to better understand the microbial communities' contribution to each habitat.
 The framework from our paper is summarised below:

 How does mixMC fit into mixOmics?

 mixMC is a pipeline set up for microbial communities, using some of the standards methods in

 mixOmics but with a bit of tweaking.
 The method sPLS-DA has been improved with CLR transformation and includes a multilevel decomposition for repeated measurements design that are commonly encountered in microbiome studies.
 The multilevel approach we developed in enables the detection of subtle differences when high inter-subject variability is present due to microbial sampling performed repeatedly on the same subjects but in multiple habitats.
 To account for subject variability, the data variance is decomposed into within variation (due to habitat) and between subject variation , similar to a within-subjects ANOVA in univariate analyses.